The Devotion to the Holy Face of Jesus

 Sr. Mary of St. Peter was born in 1816 in a France torn up by the Anti-Catholic legacy of the French Revolution.
 Showing extreme piety and devotion from an early age, she entered the Carmelite monastery at Tours in 1839 at the age of 23.
 After making her final vows in 1841, she began to receive special graces from Our Lord in prayer.

-From 1844-1847, Our Lord spoke to Sr. Mary about establishing the Devotion to the Holy Face as a work of reparation for sins of blasphemy to the first three commandments through idolatry, misuse of His Holy Name, and the profanation of Sundays and other Holy Days.
+From 1844-1847, Our Lord spoke to Sr. Mary about establishing the Devotion to the Holy Face as a work of reparation for sins of blasphemy against the first three commandments through idolatry, misuse of His Holy Name, and the profanation of Sundays and other Holy Days.

 In the years that followed, M. Dupont anointed thousands of visitors with this holy oil.
 Thousands of miraculous cures came as a result of the Holy Face Oil, inspiring Pope Pius IX to call Dupont the greatest miracle worker in the history of the Church.